mfkimbell/high-level-system-design-notes/README.md

 * Consistency: Transactions must maintain the consistency of the database.
 Data should meet all rules and constraints before and after the transaction.
 Example: In a reservation system, booking a seat only if it's available ensures that no two customers book the same seat simultaneously.
+Even though SQL itself doesn’t magically “know” all your business rules, it provides features (like constraints and transactions) that allow you to encode those rules.

 * Isolation: Transactions are isolated from each other to prevent interference.
 Concurrent transactions should not impact each other's outcomes.
 * If we remove 500 from Bob's account, if bob checks his bank account right after that starts, it wouldn't change (dirty read), we do them in SEQUENCE to prevent this